Bluefinger/bevy_rand/tutorial/02-basic-usage.md

 }
 ```

 But how can we achieve determinism in cases of where we want to randomise values within a query iteration?
-Well, by not using `GlobalEntropy` but `Entropy` instead, moving the RNG source to the entities themselves.
+Well, by not using `GlobalEntropy` but `Entropy` instead, moving the RNG source from a single global entity to the entities you want to provide entropy to themselves.
 The next section will cover their usage.